 - Anticoagulation medication is usually advised if you develop atrial fibrillation.
 This helps to prevent blood clots from forming.

-Surgery to stretch, repair or replace the valve may be needed in some cases.
+Surgery to stretch, repair or replace the heart valve may be needed in some cases.
 Surgical treatment has greatly improved the outlook for many cases of severe valve disease.
 Surgery has a very good success rate.

 Further reading and references